Sanitary Napkins and the Environmental Impact

 Having discussed the pros and cons of compostable materials, let us look at commercial alternatives available for each of the raw materials used in making a sanitary napkin:

 - Perforated Polyethylene or non-woven Polypropylene as Top sheet.
 Properties of top sheet of sanitary napkin such as its softness, dryness or appearance is very important for a consumer.
 Technical parameters like Rewetting, Strike through etc. determine the performance of the material in keeping the top layer dry.
+Non-woven made of poly propylene often confused as cotton due to its texture, is not compostable.
 Non-woven PLA (Poly lactic acid) and other starch based non-woven plastics are as of today the most commercially available, industrially compostable option for replacing the polyethylene and polypropylene top sheets.
 The performance of these products are being worked upon to be able to match the performance of standardized products.

 - Polyethylene back sheet which acts as a barrier sheet can be replaced similarly with a PLA sheet.
 The top and back sheet together constitute for roughly 30% weight of a sanitary napkin